learn-co-curriculum/hs-git-website-lab/README.md

 * Do you see that?
 Great!
 Go ahead and push up to your fork.

 * Now let's do some work on the header.
-We never want to do work on the master branch though, right?
+We don't want to do work on the master branch though, right?
 Go ahead and create a new `header` branch and move to that branch.

 * Before we get started working let's take a look at index.html in our browser.
-You can open it up by typing `open index.html` from the command line.
+You can open it up in your browser by typing `open index.html` from the command line.

 * You should see 'My Site' for now, but let's make the site your own!
 Replace 'My Site' in the `<title>` and `<h1>`, tags with your name.

 * Refresh the page in your browser.
 Do you see your name?

 * We eventually want to add a sub-header and a description, but we don't have enough time right now.
-We do want to save our work though, so go ahead and add and commit these changes.
+We want to save our work though, so go ahead and add and commit these changes.

 * Now let's go back to master branch and open `index.html`.
 You'll notice your name no longer appears in the browser.
 Those changes only exist on the `header` branch.
 To see those changes on the master branch we need to merge the header branch into the master branch.
 Do that now.